 How it works: The life insurance quoting tool asked me for just one piece of information: my zip code.
 While it was indeed a speedy quoting process, I wondered what good it could do me with so little information on which to base rates.

-Results: QuoteWizard dropped me on a page with a links to seven different websites, all of which were lead generation sites rather than actual insurance providers.
+Results: QuoteWizard dropped me on a page with links to seven different websites, all of which were lead generation sites rather than actual insurance providers.
 Needless to say, using QuoteWizard is a waste of time.

 How it works: The quoting process did indeed move very quickly with the help of drop-down menus.
 After asking the usual questions, the tool asked for my email address while claiming “no spam, ever.”